|University of Southern California

-Successful Student has compiled the 17 Best Communication Management Programs in the US.
-Public relations, social media, corporate objectives, and other types of communication within organizations, needs to be managed.
-With instant and global channels of communication, managing the message is crucial for all organizations, including non-profits.
+With instant and global channels of communication, managing the message is vital for all organizations, including non-profits.

 Communication Management degrees are designed to prepare graduates to enter into management positions at organizations, in departments such as media relations and public relations.
 These managers put into place systems that control and manage communication, which occurs within organizations, and that is sent to the general public.

 For entering into a Communication Management Master's program, it is helpful to have a Bachelor's in Communication, but not necessarily required.

 The factors that went into this ranking are academic reputation, variety of course work and subject areas.
 As always at Successful Student, programs are ranked from a student's point of view, factoring in what would be important to students.

 The University of Southern California offers the Master of Communication Management degree.

 Classes are available to take part or full time, on campus or online, during the day or in the evening.
 With such flexibility it is not surprising that 83 undergraduate schools are represented within this program.
 Additionally there are 300 on campus students, 25 related courses, and 200 possible internship opportunities.

 Students are expected to complete 32 units of coursework, with each class weighted at four units.

 There are five areas of focus in the program:

 - Media and Entertainment Management